kubeslice-ent/egs-installation/README.md

      ```
 ---

-### UnInstallation Steps
+### Uninstallation Steps
----

   **Run the Cleanup Script**
-   - Execute the UnInstallation script using the following command:
+   - Execute the uninstallation script using the following command:
      ```bash
      ./egs-uninstall.sh --input-yaml egs-installer-config.yaml
      ```